-450.5 ACTIVATION OF THE PORTABLE RECORDER
+449.5 ACTIVATION OF THE PORTABLE RECORDER

 This policy is not intended to describe every possible situation in which the portable recorder should be used, although there are many situations where its use is appropriate.
-Members are required to record continuously, beginning when the officer develops reasonable suspicion or probable cause to believe that a crime or violation has occurred, is occurring or will occur and the law enforcement officer begins to make contact with the person suspected of committing the offense.
+Members should activate the recorder any time the member believes it would be appropriate or valuable to record an incident.